Take a fresh look at your lifestyle.

 This process is often accompanied by traditional Igbo music and dance, adding a festive atmosphere to the proceedings.

-Negotiating the price of pride is not just a formality but a crucial part of the wedding preparations.
+The negotiation of the pride price is not just a formality, but a crucial part of the wedding preparations.

-It’s a time for the families to get to know each other better and strengthen their bonds.
+It’s a time for the families to get to know each other better, and to strengthen their bonds.

-So, while the pride price may seem like a simple transaction to outsiders, it’s actually a complex and meaningful process that plays a crucial role in Igbo weddings.
+So, while the pride price may seem like a simple transaction to outsiders, it’s actually a complex and meaningful process that plays a key role in Igbo weddings.

 Modern Influences on the Practice of Pride Price